| 7.4 Stone cut procedure

 means that globally the examined length will get six centimetres longer than its final

+size once the stone cut (SC-final) has been performed.
 Nevertheless, after a preliminary check, it was clear that, as far as

 the arch stones (SMS-A) were concerned, it wouldn't have been possible to work out the